graphql/graphiql/docs/migration/graphiql-6.0.0.md

 If you don't override GraphiQL's CSS, there's nothing to do here — the new look applies automatically.

-If you do retheme GraphiQL by overriding CSS custom properties, the important thing to understand is that v6 does **not** replace the old variables with new ones of the same name — it adds a second, parallel token system alongside them.
-The v5 variables (`--color-primary`, `--color-neutral`, `--color-base`, and so on, defined under `.graphiql-container` as `h, s%, l%` triplets consumed via `hsl(var(--x))`) are untouched and still there.
-Components that have been restyled for v6 (buttons, dialogs, tabs, the top bar, the activity rail, the settings dialog, and most of the redesigned chrome) read from a new set of OKLCH tokens in `tokens.css` instead.
-A handful of pieces — the base text and link rules that apply to every `.graphiql-container`/`.graphiql-dialog`, `ButtonGroup`, `MarkdownContent`, and `@graphiql/plugin-explorer` — still read the v5 variables, unchanged.
+If you do retheme GraphiQL by overriding CSS custom properties, the important thing to understand is that v6 does **not** replace the old variables with new ones of the same name — it adds a second, parallel token system and **deprecates the old one**.
+The v5 variables (`--color-primary`, `--color-neutral`, `--color-base`, and so on, defined under `.graphiql-container` as `h, s%, l%` triplets consumed via `hsl(var(--x))`) are still defined, frozen at their v5 values, but **no v6 component reads them anymore** — every restyled surface reads a new set of OKLCH tokens in `tokens.css` instead.
+They're retained only as a frozen compatibility surface for your own custom CSS — no first-party code reads them.

 Practically, that means:

-- **If you only set a handful of `--color-*` overrides today**, they'll keep applying to whatever still reads them, but they won't touch the restyled surfaces.
-You'll want to add the new variables to match if you want full coverage.
+- **Overriding a `--color-*` variable no longer re-themes GraphiQL's built-in UI.** The variables still resolve, so custom CSS of your own that reads them won't break, but because no component reads them, setting `--color-primary` or `--color-neutral` has no effect on the redesigned surfaces.
+To retheme v6, set the OKLCH tokens instead.
-- **There is no automatic conversion** between the two systems.
-Setting `--color-primary` does not change `--accent-blue`, and vice versa.
-There is no compatibility shim, and the two systems aren't a documented 1:1 mapping — see below and [Considering for removal in v7](#considering-for-removal-in-v7).
+- **There is no automatic conversion** between the two systems, and no compatibility shim.
+The formats differ — v5 packs `h, s%, l%` for `hsl()`, v6 packs `L% C H` for `oklch()` — so an old variable can't simply alias a new one.
+See [Migrating `--color-*` overrides](#migrating---color--overrides) below.

 ### The new variable names